tektoncd/pipeline/docs/tasks.md

 For more information, see [Using `Workspaces` in `Tasks`](workspaces.md#using-workspaces-in-tasks) and the [`Workspaces` in a `TaskRun`](../examples/v1beta1/taskruns/workspace.yaml) example YAML file.

+### Propagated `Workspaces`

+Workspaces can be propagated to embedded task specs, not referenced Tasks.
+For more information, see [Propagated Workspaces](taskruns.md#propagated-workspaces).

 ### Emitting `Results`

 A Task is able to emit string results that can be viewed by users and passed to other Tasks in a Pipeline.
 These